jkozak30/blog/_posts/2022-03-25-photo-gallery.md

 Maybe my eagerness was suspicious, because Julia wouldn't let me alone with it.
 We ended up planning a trip to the Lower East Side to photograph art and the city (although photographing the city was awful, I remember it was pouring that day).
 We went to (the old!)
 Essex Street Market and the New Museum nearby.
 For some reason my 8th-grade self found a crammed aisle of tea and dish soap to be very aesthetically pleasing, which I still agree with.

 Clearly the quality of the photos is far from professional, and I had really doubted that they were any good from the preview on the small display screen.
-But, Julia sent them to me three years later (what awful procrastination...) and they look so cool!
+But, looking at them three years later (what awful procrastination...), they look so cool!
 They have character to them, that iPhone photos don't, and the low-light grain feels warm and nostalgic to me.

-Enjoy my favorites from Julia's favorites.
+Enjoy my favorites. <3

 #### Photos